 Skiing in Poiana Brasov

-There are 23km of pistes in Poiana, enough to keep a good skier happy for a day or two at a time.
+There are 24km of pistes in Poiana, enough to keep a good skier happy for a day or two at a time.
 Though none of the runs are particularly difficult (the one black run, Lupului, will pose no major problems to a decent skier) some are quite steep, and given that the snow at Poiana can be icy, skiing here can sometimes offer a challenge.
 It is beginners who have the best of things at Poiana however, with a large, wide nursery slope at the foot of the mountain, and a long, easy blue run that descends from the very top of the resort to the very bottom.
 There are also a couple of excellent ski schools.